Argument Check

 Single logical value.
 Are negative numeric values authorized?
 Warning: the default setting is

 TRUE, meaning that, in that case, no check is performed for the presence of negative values.
-Theneg_valuesargument is activated only when set toFALSE.
-In addition, (1)neg_values = FALSEcan only be used whenclass,typeoformodearguments are notNULL, otherwise an error message is returned, (2) the presence of negative values is not checked withneg_values = FALSEif the tested object is a factor.
-For the latter, a checking message is returned"OBJECT MUST BE MADE OF NON NEGATIVE VALUES BUT IS A FACTOR".- inf_values
+The checking is activated only when set toFALSE.
+In addition,FALSEcan only be used when thetypeofargument is set to"double"or"integer", or themodeargument to"numeric".
+Otherwise an error message is returned.
+Finally, the presence of negative values is not checked withFALSEif the tested object is a factor and a message is returned:"OBJECT MUST BE MADE OF NON NEGATIVE VALUES BUT IS A FACTOR".- inf_values

 Single logical value.
-Are infinite numeric values authorized (
+Are infinite

 $problemoutput isTRUE?
 Warning: set by default toFALSE, which facilitates the control of the checking message output when usingarg_check()inside functions.
 See the example section.- data_name